Spectral Properties of Transverse Laguerre-Gauss Modes in Parametric Down-Conversion: Introduction

 One of the most attractive features of SPDC is that it quite naturally yields high-dimensional entanglement in multiple degrees of freedom.
 The entanglement generated via SPDC can be distributed over many modes, such that characterization of this entanglement becomes a key challenge.
 Studies have been carried out to quantify the large amount of entanglement in SPDC in space, time, and photon number~\cite{Roux2020,Gatti2012}.
 However, these rely on the Schmidt number as a figure of merit, which does not say much about the Schmidt basis, in general, apart from its dimensionality.

-Studies of the spatio-temporal correlations in SPDC typically use a continuous variable description of the spatial and temporal domain.
+Studies of the spatio-temporal correlations in SPDC typically use a continuous variable description of the spatial and temporal domain, relating the emission angle and frequency of the photons created ~\cite{X_entanglement_Gatti,V_entanglement_Gatti,Horoshko2012}.
 Although this is more intuitive, given that the fundamental rules of energy and momentum conservation can be directly observed, most calculations result in a highly complex six-dimensional problem.